ejtaal/mr/README.rst

 Latest news
 ===========

+-   Version 6.1 - 15/4/2015

+	- At the request of `The Qur'an Project <http://quranproject.org/>`_ a new book is now available:

+		- mis: Mujam istiqaqy alMuassal lilAlfadh ilQuran ilKareem (Arabic)

 -   Version 6.0 - 31/1/2015

 		- Page swiping is now less sensitive by default as iOS users were reporting it was a problem in the old version.
 Feedback on the test version confirms it works better, but if it doesn't you can now switch swiping off altogether in the menu.